Nelson-Delpozo/pdfbuddy/memory-bank/progress.md

 ## Known Issues
 - Icons are currently placeholders and need to be replaced with real icons
 - PDF generation is implemented but needs testing in a real browser environment
-- Watermark functionality is implemented but needs testing with real PDFs
 - Security utilities need to be integrated with all features

 ## Blockers